 To become a Gaisce PAL, you will need to attend a one day training workshop.
 You will also be required to be Garda-vetted and reference checked, both of which will be coordinated by Gaisce.
 This must be completed before you begin working with any participants.

-- Download the PAL application form from our PAL Toolkit and return to Gaisce by post, email or fax.
+- Complete the online PAL application form from our PAL Toolkit.

 - Book into a Gaisce training workshop.
 These are run regularly around the country between September and May.